SankarSrinivasan1/SriToken.js/README.md

 Each provider may have its own free and pricing plans, features, and limitations.
 It's important to evaluate and choose the provider that best fits your specific requirements in terms of reliability, performance, cost, and ease of integration.

+## Disclaimer
+Please note that SriToken.js is provided as-is without any warranty.
+The library's usage and integration with your web application are at your own risk.
+It is recommended to thoroughly test and review the code before deploying it in a production environment.
+The authors and contributors of SriToken.js shall not be held liable for any damages or losses arising from the use of this library.

+SriToken.js empowers web developers to effortlessly incorporate EVM tokens into their web applications.
+With its user-friendly interface and convenient features, you can enhance user engagement, automate token distributions, and incentivize user actions within your web app.
+Get started with SriToken.js today and unlock the potential of tokenization in your web application!

+If you have any questions or need assistance, feel free to reach out Sankar Srinivasan petra.srini@gmail.com

+Happy tokenizing!